shanejacob2312/personalportfolio/README.md

 - Set up build hooks for automatic deployments
 - Integrate with CI/CD pipelines

-Your portfolio is now ready for Netlify deployment with a fully functional contact form!
+Your portfolio is now ready for Netlify deployment with a clean, professional contact section!